AxelBlaz3/Codex-Kernel/Builds/README.md

 ## CodeX Android Packages

-- This branch holds the experimental test related to updates(of APKs)
+- This branch holds the experimental tests related to updates(of APKs)